 The library has two photocopy machines for patron use.
-These copiers are in Room 205B (on the main floor).
-One-, five-, ten- and twentydollar copy cards are available from the vending machine in Room 205B.
+These copiers are in the Computing Room (on the main floor).
+One-, five-, ten- and twenty-dollar copy cards are available from the near-by vending machine.
 The copiers also take coins at a cost of ten cents per copy.
 Requests for copier repairs, paper, etc. should be made at the Circulation Desk.